indigoparadox/dsekai/README.md

 Features that are planned include:

-* 256-Color graphics on some platforms while keeping 4-color/2-color support.
 * ASN.1 save dumps.
 * Housing system based on in-game map editing.
 * Item usage and crafting.
 * Minimal resource use (shooting for <500k RAM).
+* Multi-height raycasting POV support.

 Ideally, this engine will compile with legacy compilers as a general rule.
 For this reason, the following rules/limitations should be observed within the codebase: